VrickPL/Jan_Kazubski_iOS_Wroclaw/README.md

 ## General info
 Upon first launch, the application imports data from `items.json` into **SwiftData**—which manages all of the app's logic—while images are stored in the app's assets for efficient resource management.
+The data is loaded on a background thread to ensure smooth performance and responsiveness from the beginning.
 The interface is designed to look great on both large and small screens with seamless support for device rotation, both light and dark modes are carefully optimized.
 The app supports the two latest versions of iOS — 17 and 18 — and is built using the **MVVM** architecture.
+Additionally, the app is crafted with **accessibility** in mind, featuring support for **VoiceOver**, *dynamic type*, and *system colors* to enhance usability for all users.